cascadiaquakes/cvm-tools-book/usage/cvm_writer_2d.md

 ```

-## Step 9: Visualize Your New 2D netCDF to Ensure the Proper File Conversion”
+## Step 9: Visualize Your New 2D netCDF to Ensure the Proper File Conversion

 By going through this tutorial, we have created a 2D netCDF file (`McCroryetal-2012.nc`).
 Use the <a href="cvm_slicer.html">cvm_slicer tool</a> to create surface plots from this file and extract data from it to ensure it is properly converted from your original data files.